 As a general rule, no, unless you helped plan the theft, you encouraged your friends to carry out the theft, or you helped them do it.

 Being present while someone commits a crime doesn't necessarily mean that you're encouraging the other person to commit it.
-But keep this in mind: advising, encouraging or helping someone commit a crime is in itself a crime for which you could be charged.
+But keep this in mind: advising, encouraging or helping someone commit a crime is itself a crime.

 If you help someone commit a crime, the law says that you also committed it.